May 222 pm – 4:30 pm

 Bit and Professor Qiao approach their shared vision through varied styles of presentation.
 For example, Bit employs lighting and shadow to bring a three-dimensional presence to two-dimensional work mounted between panes of glass, while Professor Qiao’s 30-foot papercut dragon winds its way through space, commanding attention, and reverence.

 For Paper Dialogues, Bit and Professor Qiao are joined by Layla May Arthur and Emma Reid, artists from Jersey in the British Channel Islands.
-Their work will be on display throughout Nelson Cultural Center and Turnblad Mansion on the campus of the American Swedish Institute.
-The exhibition will be accompanied by educational workshops and events that encourage papercut artists of all skills and experience to join the conversation, and those unfamiliar with the art form to discover something new.
+Their work is on display throughout Nelson Cultural Center and Turnblad Mansion on the campus of the American Swedish Institute.
+Please note, Layla May Arthur’s papercut is no longer on display at ASI.
+The exhibition is accompanied by educational workshops and events that encourage papercut artists of all skills and experience to join the conversation, and those unfamiliar with the art form to discover something new.
 The American Swedish Institute is the second stop on the exhibition’s US tour.

 Paper Dialogues will be joined on ASI’s campus by Thermal, an exhibition of movement, form and sound featuring the work of local paper artist Kim Heidkamp alongside ARENA Dances performing the work of Mathew Janczewski, and Our Dragon Story, ASI’s newest Family Gallery installation designed with local students.